Paradise riflebird: Ecology and behavior

 The paradise riflebird mainly feeds on insects and fruit, high in the forest canopy.
 Occasionally, individuals may form foraging aggregations of 6-7 birds.
 Normally, however, it is a solitary, dispersed, non-territorial bird.

 Breeding occurs from August to February, during the spring to summer months in Australia.
-Like other birds of paradise, the paradise riflebird is promiscuous and polyginous.
+Like other birds of paradise, the paradise riflebird is promiscuous and polygynous.
 The male paradise riflebird performs a solitary display to females from perches of low-hanging, exposed canopy.
 Although individuals of the species are generally non-territorial, males are presumed to display territorial behavior over these perches during the mating season.
 The courtship display is composed of rapid side-to-side movements of the wings, which are held horizontally similar to other riflebirds, and head, with a gaping mouth and the iridescent blue-green sheen on the throat exposed.
 It is also suggested that males have super black feathers which help to create an optical illusion during courtship that emphasizes the iridescent patches they are adjacent to.

 The female paradise riflebird raises offspring alone.
 Paradise riflebird nests are comparable to Victoria's riflebird nests in shape, but are larger and bulkier.
 Clutch size, on average, is 2 eggs.